Markichu/akash-minecraft-ssh/README.md

 ![minecraft-server](https://user-images.githubusercontent.com/31204091/135333948-a56c84c2-b462-491f-a5c3-c0c666fe3a14.png)

+Join our testing Minecraft server!
+It is running the recommeded deploy.yaml, come and see the performance with your own eyes.

+    cluster.provider-2.prod.ewr1.akash.pub:32366

 ## Example Deploy.yaml

 For our example, we have created an ultra-optimised deploy.yaml that can be modified to suit your needs.
 Below we will outline all the environment variables that we used to make this a performance beast.